oracle-livelabs/database/db-operator-with-cicd/4-walkthrough-jenkins/jenkins-setup.md

 ## Task 6: Configure GitHub Webhooks
-Back on Github, you will need to create multiple webhooks which will send specific payloads and trigger the different pipelines you created from Task 3-5.
+Back on GitHub, you will need to create multiple webhooks which will send specific payloads and trigger the different pipelines you created from Task 3-5.

-Run the following command to get a list of the webhooks that need to be created on your own fork of the lab repository.
+Run the following command.
+This command will display the list of the webhooks you need to create on your fork of the lab repository.

 ```bash
    <copy>
    ( cd $CB_STATE_DIR/tasks ; ./generate-webhooks-help.sh )
    </copy>
 ```
-The above command should provide a list with the Jenkins IP address and tokens pre-filled similar to this output below.
+The above command should provide a list with the Jenkins IP address and tokens pre-filled, similar to this output below.
 Use this as a guide when creating GitHub Webhooks.
 ```json
 {
   "create_branch_webhook": {